Qatari royals among hostages released in Iraq

 "In regards to the four towns agreement in Syria, Qatar has sponsored negotiations since the beginning of 2015," the source told CNN's Becky Anderson.
 "It's completely humanitarian and has nothing to do with Qatari hostages in Iraq."

-Iraqi officials said they had "received" the group of Qatari "hunters" and were checking their passports and taking photos and fingerprints, Iraq's Interior Ministry said in a statement.
+Iraqi officials said they had "received" the group of Qatari "hunters".
+Iraq's Interior Ministry said their passports were checked, photographs and fingerprints taken before they were handed over to Qatari officials.

-The freed hostages will be handed over to Qatar's non-resident ambassador to Iraq, who is currently in the country.

 In his weekly press conference Tuesday, the Iraqi Prime Minister Haydar al-Abadi said his government had been doing its best to free the group.